 - none of the defendants appeared before the Court had disputed that the specific slogan was sufficiently creative and original,

 - it was therefore up to the Court to assess whether the tag line presented also 'executive completeness',

 - in advertising such requirement had to be identified in the slogan's potential of delivering a message easy to identify and immediately comprehensible (even without any express reference to the advertiser's brand or to the promoted product), where such requirement was properly fulfilled any time a certain tag line, even if very synthetic, proofs its capacity to draw the targeted public's attention and to influence – by strengthening or modifying it – consumers' opinions,

 - the specific slogan did succeed in presenting all the elements set by the Italian Copyright Act for granting protection to the results of 'creative inventiveness'.

 Therefore, the Court accepted the plaintiff's claims and also established that a summary of its decision had to be published in two newspapers diffused nationwide.

-Advertisers and agencies will therefore need to consider that challenging a competitor's campaign6 in Court or before the IAP's dispute resolution bodies with a passing off claim, requires you to provide adequate substantiation as to the sufficiently completed execution of the concepts and projects they would like to protect.
+Aside from such procedure, they will also need to consider that challenging a competitor' campaign8 in Court or before the IAP's dispute resolution bodies with a passing off claim, requires to provide adequate substantiation as to the sufficiently completed execution of the concepts and projects they would like to protect.
 Simple 'creative ideas' - irrespective of how brilliant and unique they may appear – will hardly succeed in receiving consideration by a local Court or by the IAP's Jury.

-6 The same goes obviously for their own advertising campaigns, when opposed by third parties.
+8. The same goes obviously for find their own advertising campaigns, when opposed by third parties.